How it Works

 Nothing is final until your team signs off.

-PDF schedule, a manager summary with flagged items, and full data for your records.
-Ready for your review before posting.
+Delivered every Thursday, 3pm.
+PDF schedule, a manager summary with flagged items, and full data for your records, ready for review before posting.

 The process